footprintanalytics/footprint-web/docs/users-guide/dashboard-subscriptions.md

 To remove a subscription from a dashboard, select the subscription you'd like to remove.
 At the bottom of the sidebar, select **Delete this subscription**.
 Follow the instructions on the modal that pops up to confirm you'd like to delete the subscription.

-## Customize filter values for each dashboard subscription
+## Enterprise Edition: customize filter values for each dashboard subscription

-Some plans allow you to [customize filter values for each subscription](../enterprise-guide/dashboard-subscriptions.md), so you can set up subscriptions with different filter values applied for different subscribers.
+Metabase Enterprise Edition allows you to [customize filter values for each subscription](../enterprise-guide/dashboard-subscriptions.md), so you can set up subscriptions with different filter values applied for different subscribers.

 ### Related reading